September 3, 2019

 I will be forever grateful for people like Jim Hightower and Maxie Dunnam and Paul Baddour who took me along for the journey at critical points in my life.
 When someone takes us along on the journey we go to places we never would have found on our own and we become people we never would have become but for those journeys.

-It pleased me when Mark recently invited our oldest son, David, (14) to go along on the journey with him and another leader on a mission to Haiti later this fall.
-Missing a week of school pales in comparison to what will be learned along the way on that journey.
+It gave me great joy a few years back when Mark invited our oldest son, David, (14 at the time) to go along on the journey with him and another leader on a mission to Haiti later.
+Missing a week of school paled in comparison to what was learned along the way on that journey.

 Isn’t that what Jesus did?
 He took twelve along for the journey.
 Isn’t that what discipleship really is?
 The relationship between Paul and Timothy still teaches us after two thousand years.
 Their seemingly ordinary relationship made history.
 These kinds of relationships always do, whether the history gets recorded or not.